JasonDelahoussaye/NetworkFileSharesAndPermissions/README.md

 </p>

 <h1>Setting Up Network File Shares and Permissions Tutorial</h1>
-This tutorial will guide you through the process of setting up network file shares and permissions using Windows Server and Active Directory.<br />
+This tutorial will guide you through the process of setting up network file shares and permissions using Windows Server and Active Directory.
+The video will guide you visually through the steps involved and then further on there are some notes and screenshots provided for highlights of some or all of the material.<br />

 <h2>Video Demonstration</h2>